Glass Fencing Care & Cleaning Guide

 These are the most common ways homeowners accidentally damage glass or hardware:

-• Razor blades or metal scrapers — they scratch tempered glass permanently.
+- Razor blades or metal scrapers — they can scratch glass, and scratches in tempered glass generally cannot be polished out in place; have any damaged panel evaluated.

-• Pressure washing too close — can force water into gasket channels and damage hardware seals.
+- Pressure washing — follow the care instructions for your system; high-pressure spray can force water into gasket channels and damage hardware seals.

-• Letting cleaning solution dry on the glass — always rinse and squeegee before it evaporates.
+- Letting cleaning solution dry on the glass — where your care instructions allow it, rinse and dry the panel before the solution evaporates.

 How often do I actually need to clean glass fencing?+